As a commuter campus, Penn State Fayette has established a closing/delay protocol to prevent student travel to campus when classes are canceled.

 - Q. Why doesn’t the campus delay classes on the mornings local school districts announce delays?

 A. Area schools have the ability to make up lost days.
-We are an institution of higher education, whose curriculum is supported by direct tuition; hence, cancelling classes eliminates the class time for which you have paid.
+As an institution of higher education, our curriculum is supported by direct tuition; hence, cancelling classes eliminates the class time for which you have paid.
 In the event that, during final exams week, weather causes the closing of the campus or the postponement of a scheduled final exam, make-up exams will be given on Friday of final exams week.
 Students should plan accordingly.
 Rescheduled final exams will be posted as soon as possible on the Penn State Fayette web site.

 - Q. If the campus is open, am I required to come to class?